michgz/tonetyrant/README.md

 ### Windows

-A pre-built executable for Windows 10 & 11 may be downloaded from [here](https://github.com/michgz/tonetyrant/releases/download/v2.0.0/windows-10-11-executable-v2.0.0.zip).
+A pre-built executable for Windows Vista, 7, 10 & 11 may be downloaded from [here (64 bit)](https://github.com/michgz/tonetyrant/releases/download/v2.2.0/windows-all-versions-64bit-executable-v2.2.0.zip) or [here (32 bit)](https://github.com/michgz/tonetyrant/releases/download/v2.2.0/windows-all-versions-32bit-executable-v2.2.0.zip).
 Extract from the zip file.
 The first time you run it, Windows security may ask if you really want to run it: click "More Info" and "Run Anyway".

 ### Linux

-A pre-built executable may be downloaded from [here](https://github.com/michgz/tonetyrant/releases/download/v2.0.0/linux-executable-v2.0.0.zip) for Linux kernel versions from 4.15 or later (Ubuntu 18.04 or later).
+A pre-built executable may be downloaded from [here](https://github.com/michgz/tonetyrant/releases/download/v2.2.0/linux-gtk2-executable-v2.2.0.zip) for Linux kernel versions from 4.15 or later (Ubuntu 18.04 or later).
 Extract from the zip file and enable execution rights with ```sudo chmod +x tyrant```.

-Note: newer versions might work better with a GTK 3.0 build, which can be downloaded [here](https://github.com/michgz/tonetyrant/releases/download/v2.0.1/linux-gtk3-executable-v2.0.1.zip)
+Note: newer versions might work better with a GTK 3.0 build, which can be downloaded [here](https://github.com/michgz/tonetyrant/releases/download/v2.2.0/linux-gtk3-executable-v2.2.0.zip).
+I think the UI elements look worse than on GTK 2, but that's personal preference I guess..

 ### From source

-Running from source code will give the best possible compatibility with your operating system.
+Starting from v2.2.0 the software is coded in C++ not Python.
+The following instructions will still work, but any new functionality will be restricted to the built (C++) versions.

 Clone or download this Github repository and run it by calling ```python run.py```.
 There are some prerequisites to install which are listed [here](Prerequisites.md).

 This method works for all versions of Windows and Linux, and maybe even Mac OS (if you try it on Mac OS, please give some feedback with your experiences using a Github "Issue").